OpenDSA/OpenDSA/RST/en/Glossary.rst

       A :term:`linked list` implementation variant where each list node contains access an pointer only to the next element in the list.

+   sorted list
+      A :term:`list` where the records stored in the list are arranged so that their :term:`key` values are in ascending order.
+      If the list uses an :term:`array-based list` implementation, then it can use :term:`binary search` for a cost of :math:`\Theta(\log n)`.
+      But both insertion and deletion will be require :math:`\Theta(n)` time.

    sorting lower bound
       The lower bound for the :term:`problem` of :term:sorting <sorting problem>` is :math:`\Omega(n \log n)`.